 You’ll regret missing this information about Ployes and the Acadians in Maine.

-10. Pets De Sœur – Acadian Cinnamon Rolls
+10. Pets De Sœur – Cinnamon Rolls

 You can assume Pets de Soeur as a variation of cinnamon rolls but leave out the leavening agents.
 The remaining ingredients are almost the same, which are cinnamon, milk flaky crust dough, butter, and molasses.
 It’s a primal dish on Christmas Eve to the Acadians.